Income boosters can be used on both purchases and remortgages

 On mortgages up to and including 95% LTV, only close relatives can act as income boosters.

-• Must take independent legal advice (ILA) at their own cost before signing the home agreement
+Income boosters must take independent legal advice (ILA) at their own cost.

 Note that all customers, including income boosters, are liable for the full mortgage repayment.